forhadsde/TFL-Application-with-Asp.Net-core-without-library/README.md

 CustomDictionary: a generic dictionary implementation using two CustomList<T> instances: one for keys and one for values.
 It ensures each key is unique and throws exceptions for null keys or duplicate keys during the Add operation.
 Lookup operations retrieve values based on key index, and the dictionary allows direct value assignment to existing keys via the indexer.
 If a key does not exist, the indexer adds the key-value pair.
 This implementation provides ContainsKey to check for the presence of a key and uses IndexOfKey for finding the index of a key within the keys list.
 The dictionary maintains a count of key-value pairs that is accessible through the Count property.
 This custom structure is tailored to manage key-value associations while leveraging the dynamic capabilities of the CustomList<T> for storage and operations.
 The CustomPriorityQueue:  a generic implementation of a priority queue where each element is associated with a priority, and these priorities determine the order of element retrieval.
 The queue is backed by a CustomList<(TElement element, TPriority priority)>, maintaining a heap structure to ensure that the element with the highest priority (or lowest depending on the comparison logic) is always at the front.
 The Enqueue method adds elements to the heap and ensures the heap property is maintained by bubbling up the newly added element if its priority is higher than its parent's.
 Conversely, the Dequeue method removes and returns the element with the highest priority, then re-adjusts the heap by moving the last element to the root and letting it sink down to its proper position, maintaining the heap property.

-Program Testing for Version 1:
+Program Testing:
-Version 1 of the TfL application underwent rigorous testing procedures to ensure its functionality, reliability, and adherence to requirements.
+This version of the TfL application underwent rigorous testing procedures to ensure its functionality, reliability, and adherence to requirements.
 The testing process encompassed various methodologies, including unit testing, integration testing, and acceptance testing.

 Unit Testing: